 Cisco 2600 Series access points are dual band (5 GHz and 2.4 GHz) 802.11n access points ideal for mid-market small, mid-size, or large enterprise customers looking for mission critical performance.
 They feature a 3x4 multiple input multiple output (MIMO) design with three spatial streams for a maximum data rate of approximately 450 Mbps.

 Cisco Aironet 1600 Series are entry-level dual band (5 GHz and 2.4 GHz) 802.11n access points, designed to address the wireless connectivity needs of small and mid-size enterprise customers.
 They feature a 3x3 multiple input multiple output (MIMO) design with two spatial streams for a maximum data rate of approximately 300 Mbps.

-The Cisco 3600, 2600, and 1600 Series access points support additional technologies, such as Cisco ClientLink, which help improve performance regardless of where client devices are located.
+The Cisco 3600, 2600, and 1600 Series access points support additional technologies, such as Cisco ClientLink 2.0, which help improve performance of clients on the wireless LAN (WLAN).
 The Cisco 3600 with the 802.11ac module also supports IEEE 802.11ac Wave 1 explicit beamforming for 802.11ac clients which also support the functionality.
-Cisco CleanAir technology is enabled in silicon for both the Cisco 2600 and 3600 Series Access Points.
+Cisco CleanAir® technology is also enabled in hardware for both the Cisco 2600 and 3600 Series APs.